 \section{Theoretical Results}

 In this section, we present theoretical results for each algorithm.
 As this paper's focus is on the sub-sampling step, we will primarily focus on the role of the sampling scheme on the theoretical results.
-Additionally, \cite{mukherjee2021two} devoted significant attention to the theoretical properties of $\mathsf{PACE}$, so we only briefly discuss these before devoting the majority of the space to new theoretical results on the CP divide-and-conquer algorithm.
+Additionally, \cite{mukherjee2021two} devoted significant attention to the theoretical properties of $\mathsf{PACE}$, so we only briefly discuss these before developing new theoretical results for the CP divide-and-conquer algorithm.